-Weekly quizzes will be given on Fridays at the beginning of class and will test material covered during the previous week.
+Weekly quizzes will be given every Friday at the beginning of class that will test material covered during the previous week.
 Note that 10 quizzes will count toward your final grade.
-In the event that there will be more than 10 quizzes during the semester, your ten highest quiz scores will count toward your grade.
+In the event that there will be more than 10 quizzes during the semester, one quiz can be dropped.